-In 2014, the Foundation took a step further in its awareness campaign by making the first presentation at the 46th Annual General Meeting and Scientific Conference of the Nigerian Society of Neurological Sciences (NSNS), an affiliate to the World Federation of Neurology.
+In 2014, the foundation made its first presentation at the 46th Annual General Meeting and Scientific Conference of the Nigerian Society of Neurological Sciences (NSNS), an affiliate of the World Federation of Neurology.

-The foundation also put together an exhibition stand on the grounds to provide additional information and network with participants for the duration of the conference.
+The foundation also put together an exhibition stand on the grounds to provide additional information and network with participants for the conference duration.

-Training for Health Professionals (2016)- Some of the topics discussed at the training includes: Overview of Parkinsonian and diagnosis of PD, Overview of Atypical Parkinsonian Syndromes, Initiation of Pharmacological treatment and non-pharmacological treatment of Parkinsonism.
+Training for Health Professionals -Some of the topics discussed at the training include an overview of Parkinsonian and the diagnosis of PD, an overview of Atypical Parkinsonian Syndromes, and the Initiation of Pharmacological and non-pharmacological treatment of Parkinsonism.
 90 Doctors were in attendance.

-Training for Physiotherapists (2015) – Approach to diagnosing Parkinsonism, Common Parkinsonian syndromes and Approach to management of Parkinsonism were discussed and 85 Physiotherapists were in attendance.
+Training for Physiotherapists – The approach to diagnosing Parkinsonism, Common Parkinsonian syndromes, and the approach to the management of Parkinsonism were discussed and 85 Physiotherapists were in attendance.

-Neurological training for Nurses (2014) -The process of identifying Parkinsonism/MSA, the common causes of Parkinsonism/MSA, the symptoms and various problems that patients encounter, how to address them and the roles that specialized Nurses play were addressed at this training with 50 Nurses in attendance.
+Neurological training for Nurses- The process of identifying Parkinsonism/MSA, the common causes of Parkinsonism/MSA, the symptoms and various problems that patients encounter, how to address them, and the roles that specialized Nurses play were addressed at this training with 50 Nurses in attendance.

 This is a small sized shoe that has visited about 8 countries, the aim is to use the shoe to raise awareness about Multiple System Atrophy (MSA).
 The shoe visited about 5 organizations in Nigeria, in order to provide awareness about MSA .